International Security and Intelligence

 10hrs of key note conference lectures and panel discussion

-Students completing this program will be awarded the equivalent of POL 150 towards their degree at Catholic U. For more information on the academic program, click here.
+Students completing this program will be awarded the equivalent of POL 152MTR towards their degree at Catholic U. For more information on the academic program, click here.

 Accommodation & Meals

-Founded in 1428, Magdalene College offers classical architecture, historic grounds and attractive riverside views.
-Magdalene College's central location provides the ideal base from which to explore the historic City of Cambridge.
+Founded in 1584, Emmanuel College offers classical architecture, and historic grounds, complete with quiet courts and beautiful gardens.
+Emmanuel College's central location provides the ideal base from which to explore the historic City of Cambridge.

-Single occupancy accommodation is offered for the duration of the Programme within Magdalene College's ancient city centre site.
-Linens and towels are provided and facilities include shared bathrooms, communal 'gyp rooms' suitable for making tea and coffee, study and social spaces, a cafe, bar and Dining Hall, laundry facilities, 24/7 staffed security and secure WIFI.
+Single occupancy accommodation is offered for the duration of the Programme within Emmanuel College's ancient city centre site.
+Linens and towels are provided and facilities include shared bathrooms, communal 'gyp rooms' suitable for making tea, coffee, and simple meals, study and social spaces, a cafe, bar and Dining Hall, laundry facilities, 24/7 staffed security and secure WIFI.

 Scholarships

-Applicants to this program are encouraged to apply for a
+Applicants to this program are encouraged to apply for the

 scholarships website.